vsmitha2002/RISC-V-With-Hard-Macros-Integration-Technology-Node-32nm-/README.md

-Design and Implementation of RISC-V IP with Hard Macro Creation and Integration
+🔧 Design and Implementation of RISC-V IP with Hard Macro Creation and Integration
-Objective
+📌 Objective
-Design and Implemented RISC-V IP with Hard Macro Creation and Integration.
+To design and implement a RISC-V-based IP core with a focus on Hard Macro Creation and Integration, optimizing for area, power, and performance at a 32nm technology node.

-Key Focus Areas
+🔍 Key Focus Areas
-Designed and implemented two hard macros for RISC-V sub-modules, meeting area, power, and performance constraints.
+✅ Hard Macro Design: Developed and implemented two hard macros for critical RISC-V sub-modules (e.g., ALU and Machine Counter) with strict area and performance targets.
-Integrated the hard macros into the top-level design with optimized floor planning, placement, and routing.
+✅ Integration into Top-Level: Seamlessly integrated hard macros into the SoC-level design using optimized floorplanning, placement, and routing strategies.
-Optimized design to meet timing closure and power constraints using static timing analysis.
+✅ Timing & Power Optimization: Achieved timing closure and power targets through multiple optimization loops and thorough static timing analysis (STA).

-Design Specifications
-Role: Synthesis, P & R, and Timing Analysis
-Technology Node: 32nm
-Layers: 8 Metal layers
-Hard Macros: 2
-Instance Count: ~25k
-Number of Clocks: 1

-Tools Utilized
-Synthesis: Design Compiler (Synopsys)
-P & R Tools: IC Compiler II (Synopsys)
-Static Timing Analysis: Primetime (Synopsys)